danielabar/meblog/src/markdown/nomad-tips-and-tricks.md

 If something went wrong such as the Nomad client could not download the Docker image, the error would be shown in the events.

-Bonus: The Nomad CLI supports tab completion.
+**Bonus:** The Nomad CLI supports tab completion.
 Simply run `nomad -autocomplete-install` to enable it.

-For example, given a list of allocations displayed from the `nomad status some-job` command:
+For example, given a list of allocations displayed from the `nomad status rails-app` command:

 ```
 Allocations